iirquhs-np/IDAssignment2/README.md

 - Quick Add To Chart - Allows users to add pre-specified PC builds to their carts.
 - PC Customisation - Allows users to customise their PC parts, by having them click on the different options for each field in a PC Customisation page.
 - Festive Events (CNY) & Leaderboards - Ranks users based on the membership points they obtained throughout the event period.
 Top 3 gets cash prizes.
-- Membership System - Enables users to create and log in to accounts to use the membership points systems and check their order history.
+- Membership System - Enables users to create and log in to accounts to use the membership points systems.
 Users can also change their passwords or delete their accounts.
 - Membership Points - Enables users to earn membership points with every dollar spent on the website and use these points to redeem for rewards.
 - FAQ page - Enables users to quickly find answers to common questions.
 - Shopping Cart - Enables users to add and/or remove products to their shopping carts.
 There is also a live reflection of the number of items in their carts as well as the live tabulation of the total order price.